avniproject/avni-website/src/pages/blog/2023-02-13-avni-release-announcement.md

 Release 3.37 is now live.
 This release includes App Stability, Whatsapp (Glific) Integration, Feature Enhancements and Bug fixes.

 Please note that this is a major release.
-Please see the [detailed release notes](https://github.com/avniproject/avni-product/releases/tag/v3.37.11) for more information.

 ## Notable Changes